Moana Leota

-Moana Leota aka MOZIE (born February 7, 1999) is a singer-songwriter, actor and vocalist of Samoan and New Zealand European descent based in Wellington, New Zealand.
+Moana Leota MOZIE (born February 7, 1999) is a singer-songwriter, actor and vocalist of Samoan and New Zealand European descent based in Wellington, New Zealand.
 Leota has been performing in New Zealand's commercial, arts and music industries from a young age.
 She was the voice of the Interislander ad (2013) for a decade and has been an active soloist for community and national events as well as a backing vocalist for national and international touring artists.
 As an actor, Leota toured internationally to the US and Mexico with Le Moana Productions as the lead in Fatu Na Toto and as a vocalist (2014, 2016, 2018).
 She recently toured New Zealand, UK and US with Bret McKenzie as a backing vocalist for his most recent album.

 Under her stage name MOZIE, Leota released her debut single Not Done Loving (2022), and was praised for her original Soul / RnB sound.
 Leota received funding for a second single through NZ On Air's Pasifika Music Single funding grants.

 Early life

 Born in Wellington in 1999, Leota grew up in a family of strong singers in the Wairarapa.
 Her father is Samoan and her mother, an artist, is New Zealand European.
 Her early musical influences were Lauryn Hill, The Fugees, Sinead O'Connor, and her own mother and aunts.

 Leota was a returning solo act for the Sarah Lilli Family Concert (2010, 2012.)
 She was also a returning soloist for the annual Christmas Carols show held at the Government House (2014, 2015.)
 Her first professional work was as the voice of the Interislander ad (2013) which ran for 10 years.
 Leota recorded the jingle when she was 11.
 She went onto lend her voice to Tip Top Real New Zealand Summer Commercial (2013) that same year.

 Moana Takes Flight (2014) was a fundraising concert initiated by 13-year-old Leota to raise money to visit her grandparents in Malawi with the plan of giving out 10 ukuleles to local children and teaching them to play.
 The concert featured Leota, Little Bushman, Warren Maxwell and Wellington International Ukulele Orchestras Steve Jessup.
 Leota herself learned to play the ukulele by watching YouTube on the family computer and joining her community ukulele group, with a majority of elderly attendees, at the age of 10.
 In the end, she took 30 ukuleles to Malawi and gave them out to the village children of the Nyika Plateau.

 Fatu Na Toto (2014) was Leota's first live theatre role in which she was the lead.
 The live theatre show was a Le Moana Production directed by Tupe Lualua.
 The show was first performed at the Wellington Fringe Festival.
 Leota would go on to work for Le Moana Productions throughout her youth as an actor, vocalist and team member going on tour nationally and internationally.
-Leota and Le Moana took Fatu Na Toto to the Tempo Dance Festival (2016), Sandiego Fringe Festival (2018) and throughout the US and Mexico (2018).
+Leota and Le Moana took Fatu Na Toto to the Tempo Dance Festival (2016), San Diego International Fringe Festival (2018) and throughout the US and Mexico (2018).